 - Kickoff.
 Provide users with their login credentials and relevant info.
 Define the customer’s success metrics and ensure everyone has shared expectations for onboarding.
-Ask questions about how they think the process will so that you can provide the most meaningful resources for them.
+Ask questions about how they think the process will be so that you can provide the most meaningful resources for them.

 While some customers look forward to a hands-on, self-service approach, others may be expecting more guidance in the early stages of onboarding.

 - Training.
 Show customers the most relevant features to their needs.
 Explain each as well their role in the organization’s success.
 By highlighting these specific features, you’ll be able to minimize time to value.
-Don’t feel like you need to show them everything you product does — introducing them to more features later on in the relationship is great way to maintain engagement.
+Don’t feel like you need to show them everything your product does — introducing them to more features later on in the relationship is a great way to maintain engagement.